triton-inference-server/server/docs/model_management.rst

 Model Control Mode EXPLICIT
 ---------------------------

-The server does not load any models from the model repository at startup.
-All model load and unload action must be initiated explicitly by using the :ref:`Model Control API <section-api-model-control>`.
+At startup, the server loads only those models specified explicitly with the -\\-load-model command-line option.
+If -\\-load-model is not specified then no models are loaded at startup.
+After startup, all model load and unload actions must be initiated explicitly by using the :ref:`Model Control API <section-api-model-control>`.
 The response status of the model control request indicates success or failure of the load or unload action.

 This model control mode is enabled by specifing -\\-allow-poll-model-repository=false and